danielmwatkins/eval_seg/README.md

 - Cloud Fraction
 - Land masks

 Sea ice extent at 4 km resolution from the MASIE-NH data product is stored in `data/masie`.
-TBD: Copy over the images that were downloaded already, make wget to get more images.
+The data is interpolated to the same resolution and projection as the MODIS imagery.
+Both ice extent and land masks are available.

 Results from the IFT-pipeline runs are placed in the `data/ift_lopez-acosta` and `data/ift_buckley`.
 The `ift_lopez-acosta` runs use the Julia implementation of the algorithm used in Lopez-Acosta et al. (2019), and the `ift_buckley` runs use the Python segmentation routine developed for Buckley et al. (2024).
 In each case, we save GeoTiff files of labeled floes for all images where the segmentation algorithm produced at least one potential sea ice object.